ethanwood17/nfjs-2019-notes/README.md

 If you wanted to, you could annotate the Spring main class with every annotation you need for your project, and then include all your code in one file.
 Bad practice, but a possibility.

 If you're using Lombok, you can delete your args contstructor in your Spring Controller class.
 Just include your Bean (no @Autowired) and add the @RequiredArgsConstructor annotation from Lombok to the class.
-HOWEVER, **only works from Spring 4.x**.
+However, **only works from Spring 4.x**.
 So probably won't work for UI.

 ```
 @RestController